TheOdinProject/curriculum/ruby_programming/git/lesson_a_deeper_look_at_git.md

 #### Getting Set Up

-Before we get started with the lesson, let's create a git playground in which we can safely follow along with the code and perform history changing operations.
+Before we get started with the lesson, let's create a Git playground in which we can safely follow along with the code and perform history changing operations.
 Go to GitHub, and as you have in the past create a new repository.
-Call it whatever you'd like, and clone this repository on your local system.
+Call it whatever you'd like, and clone this repository to your local system.
 Now, let's `cd` into the repository we just cloned, and create some new files!
 Once you're in the repository follow along with the following commands.
-Look them up if you're confused about anything that's happening - the more practice we get using our Linux Terminal the better.
+Look them up if you're confused about anything that's happening.

 ~~~bash
 $ touch test{1..4}.md